We are a multidisciplinary group of researchers and educators at Royal Holloway.

 - Interdisciplinary perspectives on space and time within and across organisations, researching the material, spatial, visual, and temporal/historical nature of organisation and organising phenomena

-- Research into identity and diversity, as a way to reconceptualise differences, categories and divisions, provide fundamental critique, reformulate established phenomena and call for transformation and change
+- Research into identity and working life, as a way to reconceptualise differences, categories and divisions, and provide fundamental critique of work / life balance

 - Research into critical consumption and politics of markets, including, studies on consumer activism; geopolitics; marketplace cultures; socio-historic patterning’s of consumption; classed resistance; business-politics relations; justice, law and markets

 - Research into accountability and control in diverse settings (global market, corporations, NGOs, charities, arts organisations and creative industries, education, etc).

 Please see details below of our latest events:

 Accounting and the shifting spheres: landless economies, human assemblies, and the new geocentrism

 13th June 2022, 3:00-4:30pm UK Time, Microsoft Teams meeting

 You can find the abstract of the presentation and a short bio of the guest speaker below.